kirienko/vri-scores/README.md

 - **Race Combination:** Combines multiple screenshots in the same message into one race.
 - **Emoji Reactions:** Uses number emojis (e.g., 1️⃣, 2️⃣) to label races.
 - **Total Score Calculation:** Aggregates scores across races, handling `DSQ`, `DNF`, and `DNS`.
 Low point scoring system (see the Rule `A4`).
+- **Series Tie-Breaks (Rule A8):** Applies the RRS A8 to break ties in series scores, using best-to-worst race results and, if needed, last-race performance.
 - **Fuzzy Name Matching:** Attempts to correct minor OCR errors in participant names by matching against previously seen names (using Levenshtein distance).
 - **Reset Command:** Type `!reset` to clear the bot's internal race data for the channel, allowing a new regatta to start.
 The last generated table message remains in the chat.
 - **Single Table Display:** While a regatta is active, only the latest generated race table is kept in the channel; previous tables for that regatta are automatically deleted upon update.